The Legend of Dragoon: Reception

 The Legend of Dragoon was given a score of 74 out of 100 by review aggregation website Metacritic based on 12 reviews, indicating a "mixed or average" reception.
-The game was nominated at the 2001 D.I.C.E.
-Awards in the "Console Role-Playing Game" category.
+The game was one of four nominees for the "Console Role-Playing" award at the 4th Annual Interactive Achievement Awards for the Academy of Interactive Arts & Sciences; it lost to Final Fantasy IX.